[DL-Iris Recognition] IrisCode&UniNet

 Reference.

 [1] Daugman, J. G. (1993).
 High confidence visual recognition of persons by a test of statistical independence.
-IEEE transactions on pattern analysis and machine intelligence15(11), 1148-1161.
+IEEE transactions on pattern analysis and machine intelligence, 15(11), 1148-1161.

 [2] Zhao, Z., & Kumar, A. (2017).
 Towards more accurate iris recognition using deeply learned spatially corresponding features.
 In Proceedings of the IEEE international conference on computer vision (pp. 3809-3818).